 Despite having a low occurrence rate, Listeria monocytogenes represents one of the most prominent foodborne pathogens in the world.
-This opportunistic gram-positive bacillus is able cross three host barriers: the intestinal, blood-brain and placental.
+This opportunistic gram-positive bacillus is able to cross three host barriers: the intestinal, blood-brain and placental.
 Unlike most other foodborne pathogens, Listeria can successfully grow in food with fairly low moisture content and high salt concentration.

 Fecal carriage and serologic assessment indicate that although many individuals are exposed to Listeria monocytogenes, only a few develop invasive infection.
 Most infections are observed in neonates, older adults, pregnant women and those with immunocompromising conditions, which are all groups where listeriosis can manifest as a severe illness – including bacteremia, meningitis, fetal loss, and death.